SimonGenin/hadron-docs/src/serializer.md

     * `groups` - optional array of access [groups](#groups), on default `[]`
     * `schemaName` - name of schema, on default name of passed object
 - `addSchema(schemaObj)` - [schema](#schema) object we want to add
-- `addParser(parser, name)` - adds parser that can be used in schams, where:
+- `addParser(parser, name)` - adds parser that can be used in schemas, where:
     * `parser` is a method
     * `name` is name under which parser will be available

 ## Schema
 <div id="schema" />
 Schema is basic structure, that allows You to easily define your desired object.
-You can porovider them as `json` file.
+You can provider them as `json` file.
 F.e.

 ```json
 {